mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 ## Gotcha 9: Auth.js is evolving

 As of 2023, the library is relatively new.
-It’s core is more or less stable, but its SvelteKit integration claims to be under active development.
+Its core is more or less stable, but its SvelteKit integration claims to be under active development.

 The implication is that it may receive breaking changes.
 In order to upgrade to